Physical Spirituality

 An ability to comprehend meaning is a key indicator of sentience but defining sentience more generally is notoriously difficult.
 We have no qualms attributing consciousness to ourselves but hesitate to say that a tree, for example, is conscious in spite of the fact that it comprehends meaning in its environment and responds appropriately.

-For the purposes of this story I term a being sentient if it has a capacity for experience, that is, it has a capacity to perceive its environment (and perhaps itself in it), comprehend serial and perhaps other meaning, make choices and act intentionally - which I believe a tree has; and I term a being conscious if it is sentient of its sentience (and perhaps that of others), which a tree is not.
+For the purposes of this story I term a being sentient if it has a capacity for experience, that is, it has a capacity to perceive its environment (and perhaps itself in it), comprehend serial and perhaps other meaning and choose its responses accordingly - which I believe a tree has; and I term a being conscious if it is additionally sentient of its own sentience and perhaps that of others - which a tree is not.

 (Or rather, I do not see consciousness in a tree.
 We only comprehend the fields of meaning available to us, according to how we as functional organisms have aggregated.
 People and trees, as organisms that have aggregated along very different paths, have very different fields of meaning available to them.
 So while I do not see consciousness in a tree, trees may well see consciousness in each other.
 Deeming an organism to be conscious depends on who is doing the deeming.)

-Consciousness - sentience of one's own sentience - opens up dimensions of attention, reflection, introspection, association, abstraction and conception, facilitating a considered and directed appreciation of one's experience and choices.
-While I see memory as a sometime supplement to sentience I see it as necessary for consciousness.
+Consciousness - sentience of one's own sentience - opens up dimensions of attention, reflection, introspection, association, abstraction, conception and imagination, facilitating a considered appreciation of one's experience and choices.
+I see memory as a sometime supplement to sentience but see it as necessary for consciousness.
+I see intent to necessarily employ features of consciousness.

-Importantly, consciousness - sentience of one's own sentience - delivers an experience of being sentient, bestowing on the consciousness ownership of its sentience - a sense of 'I', a personal agency that includes a responsibility for its choices and actions.
-Personal agency allows the development of personal traits such as temperament, taste, style and disposition.
+Importantly, consciousness - sentience of one's own sentience - delivers an experience of being sentient, bestowing on the consciousness a sense of 'I', an awareness of its sentience and its own self-awareness, together with an ownership of its sentience and self-awareness , which includes a responsibility for its choices and actions.
+I see a sense of 'I' being necessary for the experience of emotion.
+A conscious being may develop a personality, with traits such as temperament, taste, style and disposition.

 A conscious being may also see sentience in others, and may even recognize an experience of sentience in another; that is, it might recognize another's consciousness.
-I see playfulness and humour as expressions by which consciousness can be recognized (rather than mere sentience).
-A sentience that is not conscious experiences its environment and acts in its own interest, but does not reflect on its experience, does not have a sense of personal agency and does not have a sense of humour.
+I see attention, compassion, intent, playfulness and humour as expressions by which consciousness can be recognized.
+A sentience that is not conscious experiences its environment and acts in its own interest, but does not reflect on its experience and choices, does not have a sense of 'I' and does not have a sense of humour.

-Our human sentience is not fixed.
+The human capacity for consciousness is not static.
 As our cultures and environments evolve, we acquire new fields of meaning.
 Technology specifically has afforded us vast new fields of meaning to play in.
 Importantly for this discussion, many of these new fields of meaning have widened, not only the ranges and kinds of pattern we can perceive (perhaps only indirectly via these new tools), but have widened the ranges and kinds of pattern we can conceive of, as the microscope and telescope have extended our conceptions of the very small and the very big.

-Widening the range of our discernable patterns also allows us to discern patterns in patterns; that is, our discernment of pattern may not only be widened but may be deepened by the acquisition of new fields of meaning.
+Widening the range of our discernible patterns also allows us to discern patterns in patterns; that is, our discernment of pattern may not only be widened but may be deepened by the acquisition of new fields of meaning.
 Extending our understanding of the very small to atomic scales and of the very big to galactic scales has significantly altered our understanding of our place in the universe and the way we relate to it.
-These extensions have not been shared by trees.
-Perhaps a significant difference between our own sentience and that of trees (and between that of plants and that of animals) is one of the kind, width and depth of pattern and meaning we are capable of discerning.
+These extensions have not been shared by other animals.
+Perhaps a significant difference between our own sentience and that of other animals (and between them and plants) is of the kind, width and depth of pattern and meaning we are capable of discerning.
 The capacity to perceive pattern and comprehend meaning is crucial to sentience.

 Modes of Sentience